gc3pie/gc3pie/gc3apps/inapic/README-gtrac.txt

 ## Step 2: Execute gtrac in `screen`
 Example:
-    $ screen -L `which gtrac` data/in/ -C 30 -s 20151104 -o data/out -N
+    $ screen -L `which gtrac` data/trac-in/ -C 30 -s 20151104 -o data/trac-out -N

 From the provided example, one could customize:

-* location of input folder: instead of `data/in/`, provide the full path of an alternative input folder where the NIFTI files are.
+* location of input folder: instead of `data/trac-in/`, provide the full path of an alternative input folder where the subject files are.

-* Location of result folder: instead of `data/out` provide the alternative path to the result folder (where all the results will be stored)
+* Location of result folder: instead of `data/trac-out` provide the alternative path to the result folder (where all the results will be stored)